Stendhal: Life

 The military and theatrical worlds of the First French Empire were a revelation to Beyle.
 As an assistant war commissioner, he served in the administration of the Kingdom of Westphalia, one of Napoleon's client states in Germany.
 From 1807 to 1808, Beyle lived in Braunschweig (Brunswick), where he fell in love with Wilhelmine von Griesheim, whom he called Minette, and for whose sake he remained in the city.
 "I have no inclination, now, except for Minette, for this blonde and charming Minette, this soul of the north, such as I have never seen in France or Italy."

 He was named an auditor with the Conseil d'État on 3 August 1810, and thereafter took part in the French administration and in the Napoleonic Wars in Italy.
 He travelled extensively in Germany and was part of Napoleon's army in the 1812 invasion of Russia.
 Upon arriving, Stendhal witnessed the burning of Moscow from just outside the city as well as the army's winter retreat.
 He was appointed Commissioner of War Supplies and sent to Smolensk to prepare provisions for the returning army.
 He crossed the Berezina River by finding a usable ford rather than the overwhelmed pontoon bridge, which probably saved his life and those of his companions.
 He arrived in Paris in 1813, largely unaware of the general fiasco that the retreat had become.
 Stendhal became known, during the Russian campaign, for keeping his wits about him, and maintaining his "sang-froid and clear-headedness."
 He also maintained his daily routine, shaving each day during the retreat from Moscow.

-After the 1814 Treaty of Fontainebleau, and the fall of Napoleon, he left for Italy, where he settled in Milan. where he stayed until 1821; "...only leaving after these, the happiest, years of his life, through fear of being implicated in the Carbonari troubles."
+After the 1814 Treaty of Fontainebleau, and the fall of Napoleon, he left for Italy, where he settled in Milan.
+He stayed there until June 1821; "... only leaving after these, the happiest, years of his life, through fear of being implicated in the Carbonari troubles."
+He then went to Paris, "with a sum of 3,500 francs, I believe, seeing my only happiness in blowing my brains out as soon as that sum was exhausted."

 In 1830, he was appointed as French consul at Trieste and Civitavecchia.
 He formed a particular attachment to Italy, where he spent much of the remainder of his career.
 His novel The Charterhouse of Parma, written in 52 days, is set in Italy, which he considered a more sincere and passionate country than Restoration France.
 An aside in that novel, referring to a character who contemplates suicide after being jilted, speaks about his attitude towards his home country: "To make this course of action clear to my French readers, I must explain that in Italy, a country very far away from us, people are still driven to despair by love."

 Stendhal identified with the nascent liberalism and his sojourn in Italy convinced him that Romanticism was essentially the literary counterpart of liberalism in politics.
 When Stendhal was appointed to a consular post in Trieste in 1830, Metternich refused his exequatur on account of Stendhal's liberalism and anti-clericalism.